Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 And I'm kind of in the process of doing so.

-Again, that 40-house portfolio,
+Again, that 40-house portfolio.

-and this is, this is something big I'm on, is just
+And this is something big I'm on, is just

-I'm the same level.
-It's truly just
+On the same level.
+It's truly just a lot of time.

-the fastest.
+It's how you learn the fastest.
 It's how you learn.

 And we're young enough to be able to